SteveBate/MiniBus/README.md

 * Install MSMQ if not detected
 * Simple logging support
 * Return error messages back to the read queue
+* Copy message to one or more queues
 * Fail fast option
 * Discard failures